A Poem of More than Human, co-authored with the Sky over Fife

 They are co-created with light, cloud, sea air, data, and time.

-The sky becoming a collaborator —
+The sky becoming a collaborator,

 a more-than-human actor in an unfolding dialogue.

-This process began on the first day of my PhD —
+This process began on the first day of my PhD.

-on ongoing study into place within Human-Computer Interaction and Design.
+A part of my study into place within Human-Computer Interaction and Design.

-but as a dynamic constellation of relations.
+Here, place is treated as a dynamic constellation of relations.

-It is lived, felt, and situated —
+It is lived, felt, and situated,

 holding tradition, memory, emotions, values and care.

-It is through place that regenerative design takes root:
+It is through place that regenerative design takes root,

-not as invention, but as deep entanglement.
+not only assemblage, but as deep entanglement.

-Framed through a critical post-humanist lens
+Framed through a critical posthumanist lens,

 How might we design with what exceeds us?